r00t4M0NK/BFHBP_pbc/tools/ReadMe.txt

 #####################################################################################################
 Find Me.
 If you find me in a social network, say me "Hello, r u the Blue\Lobster ?"
 I will know you come from here.
+Not need to say more in both side.
 OSINT game?
 ;-)